mikroe/OpenTracker/README.md

 #WARNING!
-This repository will be shutdown soon.
+This repository is no longer supported and will be shutdown soon.

 Open Source development moved to https://github.com/geolink/opentracker